jimmyli97/human-essentials-wiki/Application-Overview.md

 **Transfer** - These are transactional objects created to track the movement of inventory from one Storage Location to another, and to leave a paper trail behind.
 They are internally represented by the model `Transfer`.

-## Partnerbase
+## History
+**DiaperBase** - This was the old name for Human Essentials.

-[Partnerbase](/rubyforgood/partner) is a companion application built in-tandem with this application.
-It interfaces directly with the Community Partners that work with the recipients of the sanitary supplies.
-Both applications are dependent on one another, but each address separate needs and so are maintained separately.
-They connect via an API.
-Please see the Partnerbase repository for more information.
+**PartnerBase** - This was a separate app (archived [here](https://github.com/rubyforgood/partner)) for Partners before it was merged into the Human Essentials app.
+It was a companion application built in-tandem with this application.
+It interfaced directly with the Community Partners that work with the recipients of the sanitary supplies.